In view of the challenging times, DO NOT make any UNNECESSARY TRIPS to the practice.

 All elderly patients 75 and over are offered an elderly assessment.
 Please contact the practice for an assessment.

 We have regular PPG meeting .
 If you would like to join to our PPG group , please talk to the reception.

 Extended Hr.
 Service:

-Now we are offering extended hr service on Monday and Tuesday from 6:30- 7:30pm to pre booked patients only.
+Now we are offering extended hour service on Tuesday from 6:30 to 8:00pm and Friday from 6:30- 7:30pm to pre booked patients only.

 Online Appointment booking: